Lombiq/GitHub-Actions/Docs/Workflows/Productivity/AssetLinting.md

         uses: Lombiq/GitHub-Actions/.github/workflows/asset-lint.yml@dev
 ```

-If you want to instead be opt-in, then you'd typically consume the workflow by passing in a comma-separated list of the project paths where scripts or styles are to be linted:
+If you want to opt-in instead, then you'd typically consume the workflow by passing in a comma-separated list of the project paths where scripts, styles, or texts are to be linted:

 ```yaml
 ...